Overview

 Highlight of Grand Tour of Historic Center, GuidedVisit this iconic former pagan temple converted into a Christian church.

 This sanctuary of impressive dimensions is one of the best-preserved buildings of ancient Rome.
-Erected by Agrippa in 27 BC, the Pantheon was originally a Pagan temple.
+Erected on the foundations of an earlier temple dating back to 27 BC, its construction was ordered by the Emporer Hadrian in the second century AD.
+The Pantheon was originally a Pagan temple dedidated to all of the gods.
 The building's consecration as a church in 609 AD saved it from the abandonment, destruction, and the worst of the spoliation that befell the majority of ancient Rome's buildings during the early medieval period.
 Its greying exterior may look its age, but inside, a spectacular experience awaits.
 With light streaming through its oculus, the marble-clad interior seems vast.
 The Pantheon is home to some notable tombs, including those of painters Annibale Carracci and Raphael and King Vittorio Emanuele II.

 Day 3